zooba/pymanager/doc/using.rst

 If you are writing a new script on Windows which you hope will be useful on Unix, you should use one of the shebang lines starting with ``/usr``.

-Any of the above virtual commands can have ``python`` replaced by an alias from an installed runtime.
-That is, any command generated in the global aliases directory (which you may have added to your :envvar:`PATH`) can be used in a shebang.
-This allows
+Any of the above virtual commands can have ``<ALIAS>`` replaced by an alias from an installed runtime.
+That is, any command generated in the global aliases directory (which you may have added to your :envvar:`PATH` environment variable) can be used in a shebang, even if it is not on your :envvar:`PATH`.
+This allows the use of shebangs like ``/usr/bin/python3.12`` to select a particular runtime.

-The ``/usr/bin/env`` form of shebang line will also search :envvar:`PATH` for unrecognized commands.
-This corresponds to the behaviour of the Unix ``env`` program, which performs a :envvar:`PATH` search, but prefers launching known Python commands.
-A warning may be displayed when searching for arbitrary executables.
+The ``/usr/bin/env`` form of shebang line will also search the :envvar:`PATH` environment variable for unrecognized commands.
+This corresponds to the behaviour of the Unix ``env`` program, which performs the same search, but prefers launching known Python commands.
+A warning may be displayed when searching for arbitrary executables, and this search may be disabled by the ``shebang_can_run_anything`` configuration option.

-Shebang lines that do not match any of patterns are treated as **Windows** executable paths that are absolute or relative to the directory containing the script file.
+Shebang lines that do not match any of patterns are treated as *Windows* executable paths that are absolute or relative to the directory containing the script file.
 This is a convenience for Windows-only scripts, such as those generated by an installer, since the behavior is not compatible with Unix-style shells.
 These paths may be quoted, and may include multiple arguments, after which the path to the script and any additional arguments will be appended.
+This functionality may be disabled by the ``shebang_can_run_anything`` configuration option.

 .. note:

    The behaviour of shebangs in the Python install manager is subtly different from the previous ``py.exe`` launcher, and the old configuration options no longer apply.
-If    you are specifically reliant on the old behaviour or configuration, we    recommend keeping the old launcher.
+If you are specifically reliant on the old behaviour or configuration, we recommend keeping the legacy launcher.
 It may be `downloaded independently <https://www.python.org/ftp/python/3.13.1/win32/launcher.msi>`_ and installed on its own.
-The launcher's ``py`` command will override PyManager's one, and you will need to use ``pymanager`` commands for installing and uninstalling.
+The legacy launcher's ``py`` command will override PyManager's one, and you will need to use ``pymanager`` commands for installing and uninstalling.